-- 6. Plaintiff John Carbone is a citizen of New York, who resides in Hauppauge, New York.
+- Plaintiff John Carbone is a citizen of New York, who resides in Hauppauge, New 6.
+York.
 Plaintiff Carbone purchased a video from Defendant's Website within the last two years of filing of this Complaint. - 7.
-Throughout Plaintiff's interactions with Defendant's Website, Plaintiff Carbone has maintained and used Plaintiff's Facebook account from the same browser Plaintiff used to purchase the video game from the Website, which contained cinematic cutscenes. - 8.
-Pursuant to the systematic process described herein, Defendant caused Plaintiff Carbone's video game purchase to be sent along with Plaintiff's personally identifiable information ("PII") to Facebook and upon information and belief, other third parties, without Plaintiff's knowledge or consent each time Plaintiff requested and viewed video content and video games sold through the Website.
+Plaintiff Ryan Adkins is a citizen of Warren, Michigan.
+Plaintiff Maurer purchased a video from Defendant's Website within the last two years of filing of this Complaint. - 8.
+Throughout Plaintiffs' interactions with Defendant's Website, Plaintiffs maintained and used Plaintiffs' Facebook account from the same browser Plaintiffs used to purchase the video game from the Website, which contained cinematic cutscenes. - 9.
+Pursuant to the systematic process described herein, Defendant caused Plaintiffs video game purchase to be sent along with Plaintiffs' personally identifiable information ("PII")

+to Facebook and upon information and belief, other third parties, without Plaintiffs' knowledge or consent each time Plaintiffs requested and viewed video content and video games sold through the Website.

-- 9. Plaintiff Carbone never consented, agreed, nor permitted Defendant to disclose Plaintiff's PII and viewing information to Facebook or other third parties and certainly did not do so for purposes violative of the VPPA. - 10.
-Defendant Limited Run Games, Inc. is a North Carolina corporation with its principal place of business located in Apex, North Carolina.
+- 10. Plaintiffs never consented, agreed, nor permitted Defendant to disclose Plaintiffs' PII and viewing information to Facebook or other third parties and certainly did not do so for purposes violative of the VPPA. - Defendant Limited Run Games, Inc. is a North Carolina corporation with its 11. principal place of business located in Apex, North Carolina.